Goals

 If Elected….

 I will continue to support the mission of fostering and advocating for excellence in the practice of pathology and evolution of the strategic direction of the CAP.
-I will contribute to the crucial and ongoing good work of the organization and hope to increase the effectiveness and relevance of CAP programs and governance.
+I will contribute to the crucial and ongoing good work of the organization and hope to increase the effectiveness and relevance of the CAP programs and governance.
 I would like to help tackle the major issues that I have listed above.
-Communication is key to the success of any organization and I would support activities that improve communications and enhance advocacy.
+Communication is key to the success of any organization, and I would support activities that improve communications and enhance advocacy.
 The COVID pandemic has increased public awareness and elevated the role of the pathologist and the laboratory, so we should continue to capitalize on this.
-I would support the efforts of the CAP to increase the “pipeline” of physicians into pathology, engagement with young pathologists, and leadership development.
-I would like to see CAP work more collaboratively with other pathology organizations on issues of mutual importance and eliminate some of the unnecessary competition among organization
+I would support the efforts of the CAP to increase the recruitment of physicians into pathology, engagement with young pathologists, and leadership development.
+I would like to see the CAP work more collaboratively with other pathology organizations on issues of mutual importance and eliminate some of the unnecessary competition among organization.

 The best thing about being a pathologist is knowing you are foundational to the practice of medicine.